Technical LibraryBriefings

 At Funding

-• Run the deduction calculation under all three available § 7520 rates (current month and two preceding months) and select the most favorable
+• Run the deduction calculation under all three available § 7520 rates (current month and two preceding months) using the CRUT Deduction Calculator and select the most favorable

 • Confirm the applicable AGI limitation (30% for capital gain property to public charity remainder; 50% for ordinary income property) and model the five-year carryforward

-• Document the charitable intent and the donor’s understanding that the remainder is irrevocable
+• Document the donor’s charitable intent and acknowledged understanding that the remainder is irrevocable

 Trustee and Investment Policy

-• Establish a written Investment Policy Statement (IPS) for the trust that reflects the payout rate, distribution horizon, and charitable goals
+• Establish a written Investment Policy Statement (IPS) that reflects the payout rate, distribution horizon, and charitable goals

-• Ensure the trustee understands the relationship between total return, the payout rate, and the effect on long-term distributions and the charitable remainder
+• Confirm the trustee understands the relationship between total return, the payout rate, and the long-term effect on distributions and the charitable remainder

-• A payout rate set above long-term expected returns will predictably erode assets over time — this is a foreseeable outcome that should be disclosed to the donor at funding, not discovered later
+• A payout rate set above expected long-term returns will predictably erode assets over time — a foreseeable outcome that should be disclosed at funding, not discovered years later when the corpus is already meaningfully diminished

 Ongoing Administration